sony/nmos-cpp/README.md

 Next, try out the registry and node applications in the [tutorial](Documents/Tutorial.md).

-An [nmos-cpp Conan package](https://conan.io/center/nmos-cpp) is published at Conan Center Index.
+An [nmos-cpp Conan package](https://conan.io/center/recipes/nmos-cpp) is occasionally published at Conan Center Index.

 ## Agile Development